jinyx728/iGibson/README.md

 The `legacy_3d` folder in the root directory is my previous attempts of opening drawers using robot arm/free gripper/dexterous hand, with 3D observation instead of robot vision.
 One important file is `hand_drawer_open_env_new.py` where an environment with a dexterous hand and a drawer is implemented.
 The environment follows the OpenAI Gym API.
 We can use `train_policy.py` to train a MLP network with parallel sampling, and `render_policy.py` to render a trained policy.
 Using the hyperparameters in the code, a decent policy can be trained, but feel free to try others.
 Other environments like `gripper_drawer_open_env.py` and `sawyer_drawer_open_env.py` can also be used but they are deprecated and training convergence is not guaranteed.

+### Dexterous Hand Env in iGibson

+Two main files that define this environment are:

+- `gibson2/envs/hand_drawer_env.py`: define the environment in OpenAI Gym style.
+- `gibson2/core/physics/robot_locomotors.py`: the `DexHandRobot` class defines the dexterous hand as well as APIs about it.

+Other subtle code changes can be found in the commit log.
+In `examples/demo` folder, we can use `hand_drawer_example.py` to test the environment.

+### CURL/DrQ